-Unlawful physical entry to land or buildings can result in an injunction by the civil courts in order to prevent further trespass or damages.
-In terms of photographers or those filming video footage.
-Taking photographs or footage from property where the person in question has the right to be is not considered trespassing.
+Unlawful physical entry to land or buildings can result in an injunction by the civil courts to prevent further trespass or damages.
+In terms of photographers or those filming video footage, taking photographs or footage from property where the person in question has the right to be is not considered trespassing.
 This includes public streets and roads but also adjoining private land where permission to shoot has been granted.

 ‘Trespass to goods’ refers to picking up a document or object without permission and photographing or filming it.
 ‘Trespass to the person’ refers to camera crews compelling a person to be filmed without their consent by stopping the person from getting into his/her home or place of work.

 Trespass is not usually a criminal offence and, for this reason, a police officer should not threaten an arrest for civil trespass.
-The exception is specific laws covering such sites as the Ministry of Defence property and establishments in which case byelaws prohibit photography.
+The exception is specific laws covering such sites as the Ministry of Defence property and establishments where byelaws prohibit photography.

-The Criminal Justice and Public Order Act 1994 created the criminal offence of aggravated trespass.
-The Act’s section 68 describes aggravated trespass as when a person trespasses on land and, in relation to the lawful activities of others, intimidates them so as to deter them from engaging in that activity or obstructs or disrupts that activity in any way.
+The Criminal Justice and Public Order Act 1994 (CJPOA 1994) created the criminal offence of aggravated trespass.
+Section 68 describes aggravated trespass as when a person trespasses on land and, in relation to the lawful activities of others, intimidates them so as to deter them from engaging in that activity or obstructs or disrupts that activity in any way.
 The lawful activities of the innocent party may be happening on the land being trespassed upon or adjoining land.